jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 # given the whole sequence ["not", "all", "heroes", "wear"], the model predicts the word "capes" with the highest probability
 ```

-To get our prediction for the next token for the whole sequence, we can simply take the token with the highest probability:
+To get a next token prediction for the whole sequence, we simply take the token with the highest probability in `output[-1]`:

 ```python
 vocab = ["all", "not", "heroes", "the", "wear", ".", "capes"]